“Music could ache and hurt, that beautiful music was a place a suffering man could hide.” – Pat Conroy

 Music Is Your Tool

 There’s something calming and therapeutic about the simple act of removing a vinyl from its slip, placing it on the record player, sitting back, closing your eyes, and soaking it all in to relax your mind.
-Heck, even turning on a bluetooth radio at work when the mood is tense can totally turn around a stressful work day!
+Heck, even waking up to music from a bluetooth clock radio can give a bright start to your day!

 Few things are as powerful and healthy a de-stressor as your favorite album or an artist who knows exactly what type of pain, hurt, or loss you’re going through.